nayronmorais/Gabriel-Graph-Classifier/README.md

 # Classifier Based on Gabriel Graph

-- This repository contains the implemtation of Gabriel Graph Classifier (GCC) with some changes that was proposed in the final work i the discipline of Pattern Recognition at PPGEE.
+- This repository contains the implemtation of Gabriel Graph Classifier (GCC) with some changes that was proposed in the final work in the course of Pattern Recognition at PPGEE.

 - Also constains a very simple benchmarking code, as well as the datasets used.